· Core Leader, Student Training

 · Associate Professor of Chemistry and Biochemistry, SF State

-Teaster is one of the authors of the SF BUILD grant and you can see his influence and his compassion all over the program.
-He had a childhood filled with outdoor activities in Ashland, Mississippi and remembers playing outside a lot, climbing trees, and jumping out of them: "I'd be gone for hours and no one would worry… I just had to watch out for water moccasins"… the poisonous snakes, not the shoes.
+Teaster is one of the authors of the SF BUILD grant, and you can see his influence and his compassion all over the program.
+He had a childhood filled with outdoor activities in Ashland, Mississippi and remembers playing outside a lot, climbing trees and jumping out of them: "I'd be gone for hours and no one would worry… I just had to watch out for water moccasins"… the poisonous snakes, not the shoes.
 In the forest, Teaster discovered an abandoned graveyard with tombstones from the 1800s.
-It was here, in the small town of 500 that Teaster could "use my imagination with reckless abandon."
+In his small town of 500, it was here that Teaster could "use my imagination with reckless abandon."
 He knew he definitely didn't want to be a farmer.

-His current research is in protein the structure-function relationships.
-He is interested in how a protein is built and what it does, protein engineering.
+His current research is in protein structure-function relationships.
+He is interested in how a protein is built and what it does, as well as protein engineering.
 He works to redesign existing proteins to do things nature never intended.
-Science, he says, is a bit like basketball, one of his favorite sports, "if you understand the rules you may be able to manipulate the game."
-Although each basketball game has the same ingredients: ball, court, players, each game unfolds differently and has a unique outcome.
+Science, he says, is a bit like basketball, one of his favorite sports.
+"If you understand the rules you may be able to manipulate the game."
+Although each basketball game has the same ingredients – ball, court, players – each game unfolds differently and has a unique outcome.
 Teaster wants to understand the different possibilities of unique outcomes of manipulating proteins.
-"I choose enzymes because I'm fascinated by their speed, accuracy, precision and reliability – those are also traits I appreciate in my sports: the Splash Brothers – go Warriors!"
+"I choose enzymes because I'm fascinated by their speed, accuracy, precision, and reliability – those are also traits I appreciate in my sports: the Splash Brothers – go Warriors!"

 Teaster has a lot of fun in his research.
 He brings that energy to SF BUILD.
 He hopes to inspire students to "have the confidence to be who they are without apology and still succeed in scientific careers."
 When he's not engineering proteins and inspiring students in his lab, Teaster enjoys spending time with his family.
-He loves photography and music – he always has his camera with him but, "I don't carry a piano around for obvious reasons."
+He loves photography and music – he always has his camera with him.
+But, he says, "I don't carry a piano around for obvious reasons."

 Back to SF BUILD Lead Team